-On July 14, 2020, we amended and restated the previous Advisory Agreement by entering into the Sixth Amended and Restated Investment Advisory Agreement between us and the Adviser (the "Sixth Amended Advisory Agreement").
-The Sixth Amended Advisory Agreement replaced the previous calculation of the base management fee with a calculation based on Gross Tangible Real Estate.
-The revised base management fee will be payable quarterly in arrears and calculated at an annual rate of 0.425% (0.10625% per quarter) of the prior calendar quarter's "Gross Tangible Real Estate," defined in the Sixth Amended Advisory Agreement as the current gross value of our property portfolio (meaning the aggregate of each property's original acquisition price plus the cost of any subsequent capital improvements thereon).
-The calculations of the other fees in the Amended Agreement remain unchanged.
+On July 14, 2020, we amended and restated the Advisory Agreement, which replaced the previous calculation of the base management fee with a calculation based on Gross Tangible Real Estate.
+The revised base management fee is payable quarterly in arrears and calculated at an annual rate of 0.425% (0.10625% per quarter) of the prior calendar quarter's "Gross Tangible Real Estate," defined in the Advisory Agreement as the current gross value of our property portfolio (meaning the aggregate of each property's original acquisition price plus the cost of any subsequent capital improvements thereon).
+The calculations of the other fees in the Amended Agreement was unchanged.